 - Schemes with fixed rate for life, meaning you’ll always know how much you will have to payback in the future

 - Fixed early repayment charges, you‘ll be aware of the exact penalty, if you wish to repay your plan early

 - Schemes permitting you to make ad-hoc voluntary payments which in the long run aid you in managing your future balance

-- Downsizing protection elements make sure you can repay your equity release scheme penalty-free if you move home after five years from the inception of the plan
+- Downsizing protection elements make sure you can repay your equity release scheme, no fine, if you move home after five years from the inception of the plan

-With that in mind, you should always ensure that you seek professional advice from an independent expert adviser, who will talk you through the details, thus helping you make an informed decision.
+With that in mind, you should always ensure that you seek advice from an independent adviser, who will talk you through the details, thus helping you make an informed resolution.

-If you have any questions on the safety, eligibility and workings of equity release plans, be sure to click here not only to see how much equity you can release but also to chat with an expert for free.
+If you have any questions on the safety, eligibility and workings of this, be sure to click here not only to see how much equity you can release but also to chat with an expert.

-Click here to find the best equity release company and chat with an expert for free.
+Click here to find the best equity release company.

 How much money could you release?